threefoldfoundation/info_sdk/src/smartcontract_for_it/smartcontract_details.md

 ## Lifecycle

 The following is a quick overview of the types used, their fields, and what these fields are used for.
-You can find a full definition of the types in [provision](provisioningflow.md).

-the following is an overview of the lifecycle of a reservation, and how the `next_action` changes during the lifetime of the contract.
+The following is an overview of the lifecycle of a reservation, and how the `next_action` changes during the lifetime of the contract.

 All fields related to the contract lifecycle are under the `state` object.
 That's the only mutable part of the smart contract.
 Mutation is done by some authorized API end points (like signing), or by the grid itself (like `next_action`).